 Gametogenesis in females is called oogenesis.
 The process begins with the ovarian stem cells, or oogonia.
 Oogonia are formed during fetal development, and divide via mitosis, much like spermatogonia in the testis.
 Unlike spermatogonia, however, oogonia form primary oocytes in the fetal ovary prior to birth.
 These primary oocytes are then arrested in this stage of meiosis I, only to resume it years later, beginning at puberty and continuing until the woman is near menopause (the cessation of a woman’s reproductive functions).
 The number of primary oocytes present in the ovaries declines from one to two million in an infant, to approximately 400,000 at puberty, to zero by the end of menopause.

 The initiation of ovulation—the release of an oocyte from the ovary—marks the transition from puberty into reproductive maturity for women.
 From then on, throughout a woman’s reproductive years, ovulation occurs approximately once every 28 days.
 Just prior to ovulation, a surge of luteinizing hormone triggers the resumption of meiosis in a primary oocyte.
 This initiates the transition from primary to secondary oocyte.
-However, as you can see in Figure 3, this cell division does not result in two identical cells.
+However, as you can see in the diagram below, this cell division does not result in two identical cells.
 Instead, the cytoplasm is divided unequally, and one daughter cell is much larger than the other.
 This larger cell, the secondary oocyte, eventually leaves the ovary during ovulation.
 The smaller cell, called the first polar body, may or may not complete meiosis and produce second polar bodies; in either case, it eventually disintegrates.
 Therefore, even though oogenesis produces up to four cells, only one survives.

 How does the diploid secondary oocyte become an ovum—the haploid female gamete?
 Meiosis of a secondary oocyte is completed only if a sperm succeeds in penetrating its barriers.
 Meiosis II then resumes, producing one haploid ovum that, at the instant of fertilization by a (haploid) sperm, becomes the first diploid cell of the new offspring (a zygote).
 Thus, the ovum can be thought of as a brief, transitional, haploid stage between the diploid oocyte and diploid zygote.